B3r/gedcom-model/README.md

 ##### Warning: This model is not a valid gedcom model yet!
 Use on your own responsibility and read this complete file for details!
 Following elements are still in work (no guarantee on completeness of list):
-- Dates are reduced to Gregorian Dates
+- Dates reduced to Gregorian Dates
 - `MultimediaRecord` not yet implemented
 - File Types **_not_** restricted to
 [ bmp | gif | jpeg | ole | pcx | tiff | wav ]